wmpea/words/README.md

 -Where the Splinter Takes (Poetry chapbook)

--Six Kisses Times Six Languages (Translations of my poem "On Sensuality")
+-Six Kisses Times Six Languages (Translations of WMP poem "On Sensuality")

 -Le Parolas (3 poems in Interlingua)